Skilled Regional Provisional Visa Subclass 489

 It is important to understand that an Expression of Interest (EOI) isnot a visa application and will not result in a bridging visa in Australia.
 Furthermore, any claims made in an EOI which cannot be substantiated in a visa application, for example, English fluency, qualifications, work experience, will lead to a refusal of the visa application.

 A state or territory government:

-• Once you have lived in that state or territory for two years and have worked for one of those years, you can apply for permanent residence under subclass 887.
+- Once you have lived in that state or territory for two years and have worked full time for at least one year in a specified regional area you can apply for permanent residence under subclass 887.

 Relatives in a designated area:

-• A relative can sponsor you.
-This includes any grandparent, parent, sibling, aunt or uncle, niece or nephew or first cousin
+- A relative can sponsor you.
+This includes your grandparent, parent, sibling, aunt or uncle, niece or nephew or first cousin.

-• If you have a relative who ordinarily resides in one of the areas below, they may be eligible to sponsor you for a Skilled Regional Sponsored visa
+- If you have a relative who ordinarily resides in one of the areas below, they may be eligible to sponsor you for a Skilled Regional Provisional visa

 What This Visa Lets You Do?